 Visiting The Sacred City Of Abydos

-Many Egypt tour packages that include a trip to Luxor will also include a guided tour to the sacred city, but not all tours feature this attraction in their itineraries.
-As such, it is always best to confirm whether it’s included or not prior to you finalizing your tour reservation.
+All of our Nile cruises from Luxor to Aswan, as well as our Nile cruises from Aswan to Luxor include some time Luxor, and some will also include a guided tour to the sacred city.
+However, it is always best to confirm whether it’s included or not prior to you finalizing your tour reservation.
 Abydos is well and truly a fascinating site, and well worth a visit if time permits.